NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/ldfa.md

 ![ldfa graph](../assets/figures/ldfa_graph.png)

 Currently provided is the [`LDFAModel`](@ref CubeLDFAModel.LDFAModel)
-which attaches LDFA friction to an existing model, where the density is obtained from a cube file.
+which attaches LDFA to an existing model, where the density is obtained from a cube file.
 Further models could be added that obtain the density from other sources, such as from a machine-learning model.